kubernetes-sigs/kustomize/site/content/en/docs/Tasks/generators/configmaps.md

 The ConfigMaps will have data values populated from the file contents.
 The contents of each file will appear as a single data item in the ConfigMap keyed by the filename.

-This example demonstrates out to generate a ConfigMap with a data item containing the contents of a file.
+The following example generates a ConfigMap with a data item containing the contents of a file.

-1. Create the Kustomization file.
+1. Create a Kustomization file.
 ```yaml
 # kustomization.yaml
 apiVersion: kustomize.config.k8s.io/v1beta1